artainmo/DevOps/cloud/README.md

 A web browser first makes a DNS request with an URL to Route 53.
 Route 53 will return the associated IP address.
 The web browser will then make its request to the IP address which will return an HTTP response.<br>
 Route 53 has different routing policies.
 The 'Simple Routing Policy' has no health checks and simply returns an IP when a URL gets sent to it.
 The 'Weighted Routing Policy' distributes traffic across multiple EC2 instances which is similar to load balancing and thus health checks are used.
 The 'Latency Routing Policy' makes users connect to the closest servers to minimize latency.
 The 'Failover Routing Policy' performs health checks on primary server and redirects traffic to the failover server if the primary server failed its health checks with the goal of handling disaster recovering.

-CloudFront replicates part of applications to edge locations to decrease latency.
+CloudFront is a Content Delivery Network (CDN).
+It replicates part of applications to edge locations to decrease latency.
 It will also cache common requests to decrease latency further.
+It has 216 points of presence representing edge locations globally.<br>
+If a client makes a request to a CloudFront edge location, it will first search if it has the response in the cache, if not it will retrieve the response in the origin instance and cache it locally for future similar requests.

 S3 Transfer Acceleration is used to accelerate global uploads and downloads into S3.